Texas Oil Rig Accident Lawyer

 The Outer Continental Shelf Lands Act is the law that most injured oil rig workers will use to file their compensation claims.
 The statute of limitations for the OCSLA is determined by the state that is adjacent to the oil rig on which the worker was injured.
 If this state is Texas, the accident victim has two years to file their claim.

-Would you like to have a Brian White & Associates personal injury and wrongful death attorney review your oil rig accident case and let you know your filing deadline?
+Would you like to have a personal injury and wrongful death attorney review your oil rig accident case and let you know your filing deadline?
 If so, just shoot us a message online and set up a free consultation at our Houston law offices.
 We are ready, willing, and able to assist!

 Your Trusted Texas Oil Rig Accident Lawyer

-The legal team here at Attorney Brian White & Associates, P.C. has been helping oil rig workers fight for compensation for their on-the-job accidents for years.
+The legal team here at Attorney Brian White Personal Injury Lawyers has been helping oil rig workers fight for compensation for their on-the-job accidents for years.
 During that time, we achieved countless favorable outcomes for our clients.
 If you would like to have one of our attorneys on your side as you battle for financial restitution, just give us a call today for a free consultation.